-Science is ultimately a practical subject and emphasis is put on understanding through doing and so practical work is undertaken at every available opportunity.
+Science is ultimately a practical subject and emphasis is put on understanding through doing therefore practical work is undertaken at every available opportunity.
 Our long term aim is to encourage students to develop their skills and use their observations to draw conclusions.
 These are skills that are needed for studying both A-level science but also more vocational based courses post 16.

 Topics are constantly evolving, however the following titles are studied in each year:

-All students at Brune Park study triple science from year 9 onwards (3 GCSE’s).
 The content studied is vast and there will be emphasis on recall in the exams.
 All students will undertake required practical work which will also be assessed in the examinations.
 The GCSEs are 100% exam based and there is no coursework in science.

 The ‘triple science’ course covers all the topics listed below: